mozilla-releng/fxci-config/README.md

 1. Generate some taskcluster credentials, such as `taskcluster signin`.
 1. Apply the generated configuration using **either**
-   * `ci-admin apply --environment=firefoxci` to apply all of the generated configuration **or**
+   * `tc-admin apply --environment=firefoxci` to apply all of the generated configuration **or**
-   * `ci-admin apply --environment=firefoxci --grep my-changes` to apply only the selected areas of new configuration.
+   * `tc-admin apply --environment=firefoxci --grep my-changes` to apply only the selected areas of new configuration.

    Which you choose will depend on the current state of the repository and whether there are multiple changes waiting to be applied at a later time.